 The regulations have 3 key reporting requirements that apply to the Students’ Association:

-In 2017, the UK’s average gender pay gap for all employees (including part-time) was 18.4% for median earnings, and 17.4% for mean earnings.
-This means that, across the UK, men are paid 18.4% (median) and 17.4% (mean) more than women.
+In 2018, the UK’s average gender pay gap for all employees (including part-time) was 18.4% for median earnings, and 17.4% for mean earnings.
 The median is the Office for National Statistics’ preferred measure.